ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 constraints.
 By design, Leaders must be at least as capable as Helpers, where Helpers are generally required to:

-- Support the aggregate sub-protocol, which includes validating and aggregating reports; and
+- Support the aggregate interaction, which includes validating and aggregating reports; and
 - Publish and manage an HPKE configuration that can be used for the upload protocol.